nowling-lab/inversion-test-set/README.md

 | Guan | Prunus persica and kansuensis | 186 | Pp06 | No | | | Yes | 1.67 Mb |
 | Perrier | Cyanistes caeruleus | chromo.03 | No | | | Yes | 2.8 Mb |

+Genotype labels are provided under the `sample_labels` directory, and inversion boundaries are provided under the `inversion_boundaries` directory.

+### Notes

+* Negatives: these data do not have any inversions
+  * DGRP2 3L: Samples with no inversions (we removed any samples with inversions) and from a single population
+  * Ag1000 3L: 150 _Anopheles gambiae_ and _coluzzii_ samples from a single geographic area (Burkina Faso)
+* DGRP2 3R: 198 samples with three overlapping and mutually-exclusive inversions In(3R)Mo, In(3R)P, and In(3R)K
+* Ag1000 2L _An. coluzzii_: 69 samples from a single geographic area (Burkina Faso); only one sample has a different genotype for 2La
+* Ag1000 2R _An. gambiae_: 81 from a single geographic area (Burkina Faso) with the 2Rb inversion
+* Ag1000 2R _An. coluzzii_: 69 from a single geographic area (Burkina Faso) with the 2Rbc inversion system and 2Rd inversion (no labels provided)
+* Helianthus petiolaris (sunflowers): Todesco, et al. found inversions on chromosomes 5, 9, 11, and 17 (see extended figures 6 and 7).
+Analysis of the two varieties together is confounded by population structure.
+The pet05.1, pet09.1, and pet11.1 inversions show the clear three-stripe patterns in PCA when analyzed for H. petiolaris petiolaris; pet17.3 is fixed in H. petiolaris petiolaris.
+* Prunus persica and kansuensis (peach): Guan, et al. found a 1.67 Mb inversion on chromosome Pp06.
+* Cyanistes caeruleus (Blue tit): Perrier, et al. found a 2.8 Mb inversion on chromosome 3.

+### Evaluation Recommendations

+1. Use balanced accuracy for genotype predictions since the genotypes are not balanced
+1. Use the Sørensen–Dice coefficient, Jaccard Similarity, or precision / recall for inversion segmentation / localization
+1. Use the An. gambiae 2Rb data set without heterozygous genotypes since there are only 2 heterozygous samples

 ## Setup Instructions
 You will need to download: